The Behaviourome / Mental Map Project

 International Behaviorome web site: http://eubios.info/menmap.htm

-This page with links to papers on the project (and participants and links below) was last updated on 11 May, 2007.
+This page has links to papers (and participants and links below)

 A home page for the mental map project has been established which includes the following links.
 Updates will be placed on this homepage, together with a list of persons joining this project and further updates will appear in future issues of EJAIB.